 Other Qualifications & Experiences

-Completed a graduate level course at Cornell University in teaching and how to incorporate writing instruction into major specific coursework (WRIT 7101).
+Completed a graduate level course at Cornell University in teaching and how to incorporate writing instruction into major/discipline specific classes (WRIT 7101).
 Coursework covered course design and syllabus creation, strategies for consistency in grading and evaluation, incorporating feedback and writing development across disciplines, and strategies for classroom management.
-Fall 2017.
+Fall, 2017.

 Earned a Master's in Education from the Peabody College of Education at Vanderbilt University.
 Spring, 2016.

-Completed a multi-day workshop on teaching at the Peabody College of Education at Vanderbilt University.
+Completed a multi-day workshop on university level teaching at the Peabody College of Education at Vanderbilt University.
 The workshop focused on backward design in class development, rigorous and consistent grading strategies, assignment design and rubric development, effective teaching strategies, classroom management strategies, and creating engaging coursework at the undergraduate and graduate level for the 21st century student.
+Winter, 2015